Design philosophy

 Even if the sequencer is actively censoring a user, the user can always continue to send transactions on Optimism.

-For the moment, OP Labs PBC (opens new window) runs the only block producer on the Optimism network.
+For the moment, The Optimism Foundation (opens new window) runs the only block producer on the Optimism network.
 Refer to Protocol specs section for more information about how we plan to decentralize the Sequencer role in the future.

 For users to be able to execute withdrawals in a censorship-resistant manner, a rollup must allow participants to trustlessly publish transaction results to Ethereum.
-Currently, OP Labs PBC (opens new window) is the only entity able to publish transaction results while we work to decentralize the "result proposal" role.
+Currently, The Optimism Foundation (opens new window) is the only entity able to publish transaction results while we work to decentralize the "result proposal" role.
 Although not unique to Optimism, it's worth understanding these security properties when using the system.
 Permissionless result publication should be introduced alongside the production release of our Cannon (opens new window) fault proving system.

 # Block execution